BlueByteSystemsInc/PDMShell/src/TOOLBOX.md

 ---
-description: Updates or filters files using the Toolbox flag.
+description: Sets or clears the SOLIDWORKS Toolbox flag on one or more files.
 title: TOOLBOX Command Documentation | PDMShell | SOLIDWORKS PDM
 ---
 # TOOLBOX Command Documentation